top of page

 1. Sit & Reach Test (Hamstrings/Lower Back)

-• Sit with legs straight, reach toward your toes.
+2. Sit with legs straight and reach toward your toes.

-• Stand, raise both arms overhead with elbows straight.
+7. Stand and raise both arms overhead with straight elbows.

-• Place foot a few inches from a wall, try touching the knee to the wall.
+11. Place your foot a few inches from a wall and try touching your knee to the wall.

 B. Strength Evaluation